Paris in winter can be cold, wet and dark, but there are still plenty of enchanting things to do that have shelter from the elements.

 I don’t regret it, though: I still enjoyed the view and the hotel itself is very comfortable

 If your Paris winter visit is in December, you’ll be in for a treat because Paris does Christmas well!

-- Admire the decorations.
-Paris streets weren’t as dressed up as some other cities I’ve been to at Christmas, such as Luxembourg City, but there are some stunning examples of Christmas decorations, with none better than Galleries Lafayette, which adorns its already splendid dome with extravagant decorations at Christmas time.
+There are some stunning examples of Christmas decorations in Paris, with none better than Galleries Lafayette, which adorns its already splendid dome with extravagant decorations at Christmas time.
 It really is worth a look, though be prepared for it to be crowded with people admiring the spectacle!

 Map: Things To Do In Paris In Winter

 Here’s a map of my recommended things to do in Paris in winter:

 If you’re visiting Paris in winter (or any other time, for that matter), here are some options for Paris hotels that I have stayed at myself recently, and happily recommend: